If you would like any of your digital books autographed for free, please send a request through Authorgraph.

-Do you know what you have to do to piss off a bunch of fundamentalists and conspiracy theorists who will then harass and malign you?
+Do you know what you have to do to piss off a bunch of fundamentalists and conspiracy theorists who will then harass, witchhunt and malign you?
 Just put up a single, spooky webpage, that purports to be a recruitment drive for a organization whose actual existence is speculative at best and at worst is fiction presented as fact (or paranoid, hysterical hand-waving in the interest of selling books?).
 Really.
-Apparently, that’s all you have to do.
+Apparently, that’s all you have to do and you too can have a Fatwa directed at you.
+Your friends will all be so jealous!
 So much for freedom of artistic expression or a right to one’s own opinion.
 In all fairness, I think the theories mentioned read as good fantasy crime fiction.
 The unnerving side of this was the equal amount of applications I received asking to join (Really?
 Join a group of underground serial killers?
 Really?) or outright death threats.
-After I outed myself on this experiment, I of course was the target of vitriol from a few died in the wool “believers” in the conspiranoia premise that this leveraged.
-Guess I kicked their particular sacred cow.
+After I outed myself on this experiment, I of course was the target of vitriol from a few dyed in the wool “believers” in the conspiranoia milieu.
+Guess I kicked their sacred cow.
 Well, EXCUSE ME.

 El Centro & OMEGA